microsoft/VSExtensibility/New_Extensibility_Model/Docs/Extension_Guides/Command/Command.md

 ### Controlling command visibility

 The visibility of a command can be controlled by adding the attribute `Microsoft.VisualStudio.Extensibility.Commands.CommandVisibleWhenAttribute` to your command class.
 This attribute supports specifying an expression, defining a set of terms used in the expression, and what values those terms should be replaced with upon evaluation.
 Note: Term names and values are mapped to their index in the array. i.e. the term name at index 0 corresponds with the term value at that same index.
+The command would be visible when the expression evaluates to true, and invisible when it is false.
 An example of such an expression can be seen here:

 ```
+	// This command would become visible when an editor for a file with any file extension is active.
+	[CommandVisibleWhen(
+		expression: "AnyFile",
-	[CommandVisibleWhen("AnyFile", new string[] { "AnyFile" }, new string[] { "ClientContext:Shell.ActiveEditorContentType=.+" })]
+		termNames: new string[] { "AnyFile" },
+		termValues: new string[] { "ClientContext:Shell.ActiveEditorContentType=.+" })]
 ```

 QUESTION: Is there an existing doc somewhere that I can point to for what possible term values are?